rodrigoalmeida94/rodrigoalmeida/content/_index.md

 +++
-title = "Rodrigo Almeida 🛰️🌍🤖"
+title = "Rodrigo Almeida 🛰️🌦️🌍🤖"
 +++

 Hi there!

-I am a **Geo-Information, AI and Cloud Engineer**. 🛰️ 🌍 🤖
+I am a **Geo-Information, AI and Cloud Engineer** focused on one of the biggest challenge/opportunity of our time: using AI to understand, predict and adapt to a changing climate. 🛰️ 🌦️ 🌍 🤖

 {{< figure class="avatar" src="./avatar.jpg" alt="avatar">}}

-I enjoy working on hard things that matter to everyone and I like to work with people that care deeply about what they do.

-Satellite imagery and geo-information broadly has an incredible potential impact on increasing transparency, efficiency and development all across the world, as long and we do it right.
-I intend to help make it rigth.
+I’m driven by the hard problems that matter to everyone.
+The weather and climate systems shape our economies, food security, infrastructure and daily lives and advancing AI in this space has the potential to build a safer, more resilient world.
+I love working with people who care deeply about their craft and who share this mission.
+Satellite imagery, geospatial data and AI give us unprecedented visibility into our planet.
+When combined responsibly, they can improve forecasting, strengthen climate adaptation and increase global transparency.
+My goal is to help make this future possible.

 Here is a brief overview of my professsional experience, my education background and also some non-profits I've worked with over the years.